Vicken-Ghoubiguian/emojis/README.md

 	// Declaration and initialization of the 'allEmojisListOfEmojis' variable which will contain all existing emojis... allEmojisListOfEmojis := emojis.GetAllEmojis("<Your_access_key>")

-	// Declaration and initialization of the 'allSmileysEmojisListOfEmojis' variable which will contain all existing emojis of the 'smileys-emotion' category... allSmileysEmojisListOfEmojis := allEmojisListOfEmojis.GetEmojisFromGroup("smileys-emotion")
+	// Declaration and initialization of the 'allFacesEmojisListOfEmojis' variable which will contain all existing emojis all existing emojis attached to the string 'face'... allFacesEmojisListOfEmojis := allEmojisListOfEmojis.GetSearchedForEmojis("face")

 	//
-	resultListOfEmojis := allSmileysEmojisListOfEmojis.Intersection(allEmojisListOfEmojis)
+	resultListOfEmojis := allFacesEmojisListOfEmojis.Intersection(allEmojisListOfEmojis)

 	//
-	fmt.Println("All_smiley_emojis_set ⊂ All_emojis_set = ")
+	fmt.Println("All_faces_emojis_set ⊂ All_emojis_set = ")

 	//
 	fmt.Println(resultListOfEmojis)